Hands typing on a laptop while working on copy for a private practice therapist website

 Most Private Practice Therapist Websites Start with Design.
 I Start with the Message.

-I start with strategy.
-We get clear on who and how you help in plain language your ideal clients recognize.
+Using my S.I.T.E.
+Prep Method framework, I start with strategy.
+We get crystal clear on who you help and what makes your work different, in language your ideal clients actually recognize.

 Then design happens.